 After learning about deteriorating conditions at a local veteran’s home, some Westwind crew members organized a deck-build on their time off.

 Westwind Supports Northwestern Michigan College Construction and Technology Programs with Donation of Truck and Trailer.

-Westwind held a transfer of title and ownership ceremony to donate a ‘gently used’ 2012 Chevrolet extended cab pick-up truck and 14-foot double axle trailer to the Northwestern Michigan College Construction and Renewable Energy Technology programs on June 8, in the parking lot at the NMC Aero Park Laboratories at the Aero Park Campus located at 2600 Aero Park Drive.
+Westwind held a transfer of title and ownership ceremony to donate a "gently used" 2012 Chevrolet extended cab pick-up truck and 14-foot double-axle trailer to the Northwestern Michigan College Construction and Renewable Energy Technology programs.
 Supporters of NMC and the public were in attendance for the special event.